BAE-Systems-HAIKU/HAIKU/docs/Results/initial_motivation_results.md

 &nbsp;

 ## Proof of concept robustness metric
 The speed at which the koopman models can be trained allows for a much more extensive analysis of the model robustness to parameter choices and data uncertainty than with a traditional climate model.
-Climate is generally a chaotic system, but if the same tipping points or decadal trends are present in a chort of 50 koopman models are trained with slightly varied input data, then we can increase our confidence that those trends or tipping points are real or should be looked into in more depth.
+Climate is generally a chaotic system, but if the same tipping points or decadal trends are present in a cohort of 50 koopman models are trained with slightly varied input data, then we can increase our confidence that those trends or tipping points are real or should be looked into in more depth.

 As an initial proof of concept, we train a koopman model on the NSIDC dataset over the range of 1978-2009 and a prediction/validation range from 2009-2021.
-We additionally generate 50 datasets by assuming gaussian noise of 5% on the underlying measurements as described in the [NOAA paper](TODO).
+We additionally generate 50 datasets by assuming gaussian noise of 5% on the underlying measurements as described in the [NOAA paper](https://nsidc.org/sites/default/files/cdrp-atbd-final_7.pdf).
 Each of these datasets is quickly modeled by using Koopman methods to produce 50 models.
 We then generate a distribution of predictions using all 50 koopman models to understand how much of an impact the specific values of the measurements in the NSIDC data had as compared to a possible alternative set assuming the 5% relative variance in observation described by NOAA.

 The two questions of interest are:
    - do we see the flattening of September sea ice extent across all model predictions?